Sports Nutrition and Exercise Science

 - Human performance lab and other state-of-the-art facilities

 Push your mind, body, and career to new levels with a master's degree in sports nutrition and exercise science.
 Our 36-credit program can be completed in just two years.
 Small class sizes and state-of-the-art labs enable us to provide students with a personalized, hands-on education.

 More About This Degree

-The facilities are state-of-the-art.
-The Nutrition and Human Performance Laboratories are housed in the newly constructed Keith J. O’Neill Center for Healthy Families and allow students the opportunity to work hands-on in a world-class human performance laboratory.
-All students have access to the labs.
-Equipment for use in research includes 8-foot by 10-foot and 3-foot by 6-foot treadmills, a Cybex 6000, a Bod Pod, a DEXA scanner, cycle ergometers, kayak/rowing ergometers, an upper-body ergometer, metabolic carts, an ECG, a lactate analyzer, a near-infrared spectrophotometer for muscle blood flow and energetics research, air-quality analysis equipment, a pulmonary lab, a biochemistry lab, and a climate-control room.
-New equipment is frequently added.
+Marywood's state-of-the-art human performance lab allows students to study athletes in a variety of environments.
+The lab includes 8-foot by 10-foot and 3-foot by 6-foot treadmills, a Cybex 6000, a Bod Pod, a DEXA scanner, cycle ergometers, kayak/rowing ergometers, an upper-body ergometer, metabolic carts, an ECG, a lactate analyzer, a near-infrared spectrophotometer for muscle blood flow and energetics research, air-quality analysis equipment, a pulmonary lab, a biochemistry lab, and a climate-control room.

 Graduate Admissions Requirements

 - Bachelor’s degree from a regionally accredited college or university

 - “B” average during undergraduate study or demonstrated potential for graduate work